johnstongrant/Tech-Demo-TailwindCSS/README.md

 </div>
 ```

-which would work just perfectly, but for usuability we will demonstrate converting this component into reusable React component.
+which would work perfectly fine, but for usuability we will demonstrate converting this component into reusable React component.

 Firstly, you will want the component to be wrapped in a React component and export it.